-– Contract Employee: That is W2 benefits-eligible and working 20+ hours/week
+– Contract employee (W2 benefits-eligible and working 20+ hours/week)

-– Temporary Employee: That is benefits-eligible and working 20+ hours/week
+– Temporary employee (Benefits-eligible and working 20+ hours/week)

 Has the event occurred within 90 days of your application?

-This the first time within 12 months that I’m applying for a grant.
+Is this the first time within the last 12 months you’ve applied for a grant?

-Is the event for which I’m requesting a grant listed below?
+Is the event for which you’re requesting a grant listed below?

-- QUALIFIED DISASTER: These events include state or federally declared disasters, disasters resulting from common carrier accidents, and disasters that result from a terroristic or military action.
+- QUALIFIED DISASTER: A state or federally declared disaster, a disaster resulting from common carrier accidents, or a disaster resulting from a terroristic or military action.

-- NATURAL DISASTERS: Situations such as a wildfire, flood, tornado, hurricane, severe storms or earthquake that have damaged or destroyed the employee’s primary residence.
+- NATURAL DISASTERS: A situation such as a wildfire, flood, tornado, hurricane, severe storms, or earthquake that has damaged or destroyed the employee’s primary residence.
 The Fund cannot pay to repair other property and cannot pay to replace non-essential items, e.g. electronics, etc. Photographs and/or insurance reports may be required.

-- SERIOUS ILLNESS OR INJURY OR NON-ROUTINE/EXCEPTIONAL EXPENSE: The Fund is not a substitute for medical insurance; employees do not automatically qualify for a grant when they, or their dependents, are diagnosed with or suffer a life-threatening or serious illness or injury.
-There must be resulting financial need placing significant pressure on the family’s financial resources.
+- SERIOUS ILLNESS OR INJURY OR NON-ROUTINE/EXCEPTIONAL EXPENSE: The Fund is not a substitute for medical insurance; employees do not automatically qualify for a grant when they or their dependents are diagnosed with or suffer a life-threatening or serious illness or injury.
+There must be financial need placing significant pressure on the family’s financial resources.
 Doctor confirmation and/or medical documentation will be required.

-- DOMESTIC ABUSE: This is a situation that causes the employee and other victims to leave an unsafe residence.
+- DOMESTIC ABUSE: A situation causing the employee and other victims to leave an unsafe residence.

-- IMPACTS PRIMARY RESIDENCE: This includes but is not limited to: fire, major home damage that could not be prevented, serious crime against the employee (robbery, arson, assault, domestic abuse or another reportable crime) that significantly impacts the family’s resources.
-Police, fire, or other official incident report may be required.
+- IMPACTS PRIMARY RESIDENCE: This includes but is not limited to: fire, major and unpreventable home damage, serious crime against the employee (robbery, arson, assault, domestic abuse or another reportable crime) that significantly impacts the family’s resources.
+A police, fire, or other official incident report may be required.

-- VICTIM OF A VIOLENT CRIME: This includes a serious crime against the employee (robbery, arson, assault or other reportable crime) that significantly impacts the family’s resources.
+- VICTIM OF A VIOLENT CRIME: A serious crime against the employee (robbery, arson, assault, or other reportable crime) that significantly impacts the family’s resources.

-- Food, Clothing, and Housing: Immediate needs only, applicable up to 2-4 weeks after the event.
-For rent temporary housing up to 30 days
+- Food, clothing, and housing (Immediate needs only, applicable 2-4 weeks after the event.
+For rent, temporary housing up to 30 days)

 - Reasonable repairs to damaged property